umangsa/CarND-Traffic-Sign-classification/writeup_template.md

 ####1.
 Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the 3rd code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Following are the basic statistics of the data provided for the project:

-* The size of training set is ?
+- Number of training examples = 34799
-* The size of test set is ?
+- Number of testing examples = 12630
-* The shape of a traffic sign image is ?
+- Image data shape = (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+- Number of classes = 43

 ####2.
 Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the 4th to 5th code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

 ![alt text][image1]